alex-pradas/folios/docs/index.md

 ## Document Requirements

-Folios expects Markdown files with a specific structure:
+Folios expects that the selected folder contains Markdown files with a specific structure:

 ### File Naming